Developer(s) – Mechabit Games

 PEGI – 7

-Visually, the game seems to be somewhat of a love letter to the SNES classic, EarthBound, featuring a wide variety of vibrant and colourful modern-day environments, and containing an even wider variety of monsters to have to fend off, and characters to have to rescue along the way.
-I was particularly impressed by what I saw throughout, since not only is it’s core conceptual design extremely creative, but that there is certainly scope for the developers to build upon the mythology of the game even more, making me extremely excited for the future of what could potentially be a very distinct and very successful franchise.
+Visually, the game seems to be somewhat of a love letter to the SNES classic, EarthBound, featuring a wide variety of vibrant and colorful modern-day environments and containing an even wider variety of monsters to have to fend off, and characters to have to rescue along the way.
+I was particularly impressed by what I saw throughout, since not only is it’s core conceptual design extremely creative, but that there is certainly scope for the developers to build upon the mythology of the game, even more, making me extremely excited for the future of what could potentially be a very distinct and very successful franchise.

 Gameplay – 10/10

 The gameplay is also just as creative, as well as being insanely addictive.
-Plays must work to protect cities from attack carried out by sinister monsters called Kaiju.
-Players do this by gathering civilians, mining for resources and building gun turrets of different varieties in order to battle different types of Kaiju that have distinct weaknesses.
-For example, certain Kaiju may be weak against corrosive attacks, whilst other may be weak against laser-based attacks.
+Plays must work to protect cities from an attack carried out by sinister monsters called Kaiju.
+Players do this by gathering civilians, mining for resources, and building gun turrets of different varieties in order to battle different types of Kaiju that have distinct weaknesses.
+For example, certain Kaiju may be weak against corrosive attacks, whilst others may be weak against laser-based attacks.
 The game demands that players try out different methods, forcing them to adopt different tactics to suit different levels and progress through the game.
 There are also unlockable perks and upgrades to be obtained, adding even more replay value to it.

 Controls – 9.5/10